 These games can easily be incorporated into your morning routine!

-The catch is, they have to wait until you say “Go!” before they can carry out the instruction.
+- The catch with this listening game is that they have to wait until you say “Go!” before they can carry out the instruction.

 This timeless classic needs little explanation.